0mjs/sleek/README.md

 ```

 ## Quick Start
-To get started with Sleekify, you can set up a basic web application with several routes as shown below.
+To get started with Sleekify, you can set up a basic web application with several routes as shown below:
-Each endpoint can explicitly include the request object to asynchronously access various request details.
-Handling path parameters is straightforward: simply declare them in the route path using the `/{id}` syntax and include them in your method arguments to use them within your endpoint code.
-In contrast, any arguments not recognised as path parameters are automatically interpreted as query parameters by default.
-You can also just as simply, use `pydantic` models in your requests and have them define the endpoint arguments.

 ```python
 from sleekify import App, Request